pietromandracci/pysica/README.rst

 ============

-This package contains a collection of tools developed for some specific simulation and calculus tasks in the fields of cold plasma processes and thin-film characterization.
+This package contains a collection of tools developed for some specific simulation and calculus tasks in the fields of cold plasma processes, as well as thin-film and surface characterization.

 Package structure
 =================

 In the following, the modules and subpackages are listed.
-Additional documentation is available in the docstrings.
+Additional documentation is available in the docstrings of each module and subpackage.

 constants (module)